JorgeFBMoreira/MyDanserGo-Settings/README.md

 	"UnpackOszFiles": true
 },
 ```
 "OsuSongsDir" | "OsuSkinsDir": Change "\\Username\\" to your account name.
-For example, if you use Windows 10 and your account name is "Leonardo", change "Username" to "Leonardo".\n
+For example, if you use Windows 10 and your account name is "Leonardo", change "Username" to "Leonardo".<br>
 "DiscordPresenceOn": is a option to link to your discord as a "discord rich".
-In summary, if you use danser, it'll be displayed in your Discord Account.\n
+In summary, if you use danser, it'll be displayed in your Discord Account.<br>
 "UnpackOszFiles": I suggest to leave this option on.